 As university citizens following John Gardner’s example, Gardner Center researchers actively engage with Stanford’s academic mission.
 In addition to our founding director, Milbrey McLaughlin, our staff collaborate with Stanford faculty members on interdisciplinary youth-focused research projects.
 Our connection to Stanford is built on reciprocity: we work to bolster the university’s role in the fields of community-based research and youth development, and our university colleagues offer us invaluable skills, knowledge, and resources to achieve our mission of effecting change to improve the lives of youth.

 Our staff is committed to providing Stanford graduate and undergraduate students with opportunities to engage in our work.
 We encourage students to come to the Gardner Center with questions and ideas about research-practice partnerships and community-based research.
 Working with our researchers, students will deepen and ground academic concepts in real-world contexts, and contribute in meaningful ways.
 The Gardner Center also prepares students to conduct community-based research as part of honors theses, research fellowships, and dissertations.
-Students who are interested in connecting with the Gardner Center can contact Associate Director Jorge Ruiz de Velasco for more information.
+Students who are interested in connecting with the Gardner Center can contact Deputy Director Jorge Ruiz de Velasco for more information.